 Soon, the U.S. Department of Education will automate the disability discharge for eligible veterans unless they opt out of the process.
 Implementation of the automatic disability discharge process has been delayed because of the need for the U.S. Department of Education to issue new regulations to support this change.

-How to Apply for a Disability Discharge of Federal Student Loans
+How to Apply for a Federal Student Loan Disability Discharge

 To apply for a total and permanent disability discharge, complete the TPD Discharge Application and submit it with any supporting documentation.

 The TPD Discharge Application is available in PDF format or through an interactive online tool on the DisabilityDischarge.com web site.
 The online tool will prefill parts of the application form.
 Do not use a TPD Discharge Application available from other web sites, as they may not be current.

 You can also contact Nelnet, the servicer who processes TPD Discharge applications on behalf of the federal government, to ask for an application to be mailed to you.
 You can contact Nelnet by calling 1-888-303-7818, sending a fax to 1-303-696-5250 or sending email to firstname.lastname@example.org.

 If you tell Nelnet that you will be submitting a TPD Discharge application, they will place your federal loans in forbearance for 120 days to give you time to complete the application form.
 After they receive the TPD Discharge application, your federal loans will remain in forbearance while the application is reviewed.
 (Note that if your federal student loans are in default and subject to administrative wage garnishment or Treasury offset, the wage garnishment and offset will continue during the forbearance until the TPD discharge application is approved, when they will stop.)